-A: If the display is blank, look on the left side of the unit to find the silver power button.
-Help us conserve the display back lights by shutting down the screen when you are done!
+A: If the display is blank, look on the left side of the unit to find the power button.
+Help us conserve the display backlights by shutting down the screen when you are done!

-A: You can check these devices out by visiting the Circulation desk on the first floor.
+A: You can check these devices out by visiting the Circulation desk at each location.
 Note: before you head down, look and see which SMART Board you are using (they are numbered 1-10).
-The staff at the Circulation desk will ask you for this information to make sure you get the keyboard and mouse that are tied to the particular machine you're using.
+The staff at the Circulation desk will ask you for this information to make sure you get the keyboard and mouse that are linked to the particular machine you're using.

 Q: Who can use the SMART boards in the library?